Newstead College eNews - June 2025

 Newstead College Open Days 2025

-Non-government school students: Please phone 6332 3278 or email lana.davie@decyp.tas.gov.au to register to attend.
+Non-government school students, please phone 6332 3278 or email lana.davie@decyp.tas.gov.au to register to attend.

-SIX: Teen Edition - Save the dates
+SIX: Teen Edition - Tickets on sale NOW

 Divorced, beheaded, died, divorced, beheaded, survived.

-Newstead College is excited to bring SIX: TEEN EDITION to the stage this July!
+Newstead College is excited to bring SIX: Teen Edition to the stage this July!
 This full-length adaptation of Toby Marlow and Lucy Moss’ international phenomenon SIX has been modified for performance by teen actors for family audiences.
 From Tudor Queens to Pop Icons, the SIX wives of Henry VIII take the mic to remix five hundred years of historical heartbreak into a Euphoric Celebration of 21st-century girl power!
 This new original musical is the global sensation that everyone is losing their head over.

 Public Performances